batra-rohan/Efficient-training-and-uncertainty-estimation-in-DNNs/README.md

-# Efficient training and uncertainty estimation in DNNs with RHO-LOSS and ABNN
+# Efficient DNN Training and Uncertainty Estimation with RHO-LOSS and ABNN

 ## Project Overview

-[cite_start]This repository contains the code and resources for the course project carried as part of **CS772: Probabilistic Machine Learning** at IIT Kanpur under Prof. Piyush Rai[cite: 1, 2, 3, 4, 5, 6]. [cite_start]The project focuses on tackling two significant challenges in deep learning: the inefficiency of training on massive, noisy datasets and the lack of predictive uncertainty in standard Deep Neural Networks (DNNs)[cite: 15, 16, 19]. [cite_start]The experiments were conducted on the **CIFAR-10** and **CIFAR-100** datasets, with CIFAR-100 being a more complex challenge due to its higher number of classes[cite: 98].
+This repository contains the code and resources for the course project carried as part of **CS772: Probabilistic Machine Learning** at IIT Kanpur under Prof. Piyush Rai.
+The project focuses on tackling two significant challenges in deep learning: the inefficiency of training on massive, noisy datasets and the lack of predictive uncertainty in standard Deep Neural Networks (DNNs).
+The experiments were conducted on the **CIFAR-10** and **CIFAR-100** datasets, with CIFAR-100 being a more complex challenge due to its higher number of classes.

 Our pipeline integrates two primary techniques:

-1.  [cite_start]**RHO-LOSS**: A prioritized data selection strategy that improves training efficiency by focusing on data points that are learnable, worth learning, and not yet learned[cite: 10, 26, 27]. [cite_start]This method filters out redundant and noisy samples to achieve higher accuracy faster[cite: 18].
+1.  **RHO-LOSS**: A prioritized data selection strategy that improves training efficiency by focusing on data points that are learnable, worth learning, and not yet learned.
+This method filters out redundant and noisy samples to achieve higher accuracy faster.

-2.  [cite_start]**Adaptable Bayesian Neural Networks (ABNN)**: A framework used to convert a pre-trained DNN into a Bayesian Neural Network (BNN)[cite: 12]. [cite_start]By transforming normalization layers into their Bayesian counterparts and fine-tuning the model, we can equip the network with the ability to quantify predictive uncertainty with minimal computational overhead[cite: 21, 46, 47].
+2.  **Adaptable Bayesian Neural Networks (ABNN)**: A framework used to convert a pre-trained DNN into a Bayesian Neural Network (BNN).
+By transforming normalization layers into their Bayesian counterparts and fine-tuning the model, we can equip the network with the ability to quantify predictive uncertainty with minimal computational overhead.

-[cite_start]The goal of this project was to create a cohesive framework that efficiently trains a robust DNN and subsequently equips it with reliable uncertainty estimates[cite: 23].
+The goal of this project was to create a cohesive framework that efficiently trains a robust DNN and subsequently equips it with reliable uncertainty estimates.

 ---